YidingPi/MSR/README.md

 # Raw dataset (selection process)

 Due to our need, we need to request metadata for each repository.

 However, Software Heritage API only allows 1200 requests per hour.

-So we only select 1000 repositories from each platform (2000 repositories in total).
+So we only select 1000 repositories from each platform (2000 repositories in total) here.

 In keyword selection, we use "python" as an example.
+Because it's a hot keyword on GitHub and Software Heritage.

 However, you can select any keyword to reproduce this study.

 Before starting this study, you need to get your **tokens** of GitHub and Software Heritage and write them in Program **1.
 Github Search.py and 2.
 SWH Search.py**.

+Guidance of Software Heritage token creation: https://archive.softwareheritage.org/api/#authentication

+Guidance of GitHub token creation: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens

 Purpose of the Dataset
 The dataset includes: